-Brazil inaugurates far-right firebrand Bolsonaro as president
+Brazil's new President Bolsonaro vows to 'strengthen democracy'

 One-third of his cabinet are former army officers, mostly fellow cadets at the Black Needles academy, Brazil’s West Point, all outspoken backers of the country’s 1964-1985 military regime.

-Bolsonaro, 63, has faced charges of inciting rape and for hate crimes because of comments about women, gays and racial minorities.
+Bolsonaro has faced charges of inciting rape and for hate crimes because of comments about women, gays and racial minorities.
 Yet his law-and-order rhetoric and plans to ease gun controls have resonated with many voters, especially in Brazil’s booming farm country.

 In an interview with Record TV on the eve of his inauguration, Bolsonaro lashed out at Brazil’s notorious bureaucracy, which makes doing business in the country difficult and expensive.
 He vowed to strip away the so-called “Brazil Cost” that hamstrings private enterprise.